 Solving involves solving just one system of equations in unknowns.

 Finding involves solving a system of equations in unknowns, times!
-Each one has the same coefficient matrix but a different right-hand side , corresponding to the columns of the identity matrix (which are the standard basis vectors in ).
+Each system has the same coefficient matrix but a different right-hand side , corresponding to the columns of the identity matrix (which are the standard basis vectors in ).

 The more floating point operations we need to do, the more error is introduced into the final results.